 Going to go a little different today and go with all transactions on this date, starting with the one that brought the Pittsburgh Pirates their last manager to win a World Series title.
-On this date in 1976 the Pirates traded catcher Manny Sanguillen to the Oakland A’s in exchange for Chuck Tanner and $100,000.
+On this date in 1976 the Pirates traded catcher Manny Sanguillen and $100,000 to the Oakland A’s in exchange for Chuck Tanner.
 Tanner first managed in the majors for the Chicago White Sox, getting the job late in 1970 and he lasted there until the end of the 1975 season posting a 401-414 overall mark.
 He took over the A’s job from Al Dark, who won the World Series in 1974 and 98 regular season games in 1975.
 The 1976 A’s posted an 87-74 record for a 2nd place finish, not bad for most teams but that season broke a run of five straight AL West titles.

 Tanner would have plenty of success in Pittsburgh winning 96 games his first year.
 He had two straight 2nd place finishes before leading the 1979 Pirates to the WS title.
 He was the Pirates manager for another six seasons, posting three winning seasons during that time including a 2nd place finish in 1983.
 He won 711 games in Pittsburgh, fourth highest total in franchise history behind Fred Clarke, Danny Murtaugh and Jim Leyland.
 Sanguillen’s stay in Oakland would be brief, just one full season before the Pirates reacquired him for three players just prior to the start of the 1978 season.
 Sanguillen would end up being a well used bat off the bench for Tanner during the 1979 season, he started just 10 games but played 56 total, 43 as a pinch hitter.
 He pinch hit three more times in the playoffs and drove in the winning run in the 9th inning of game two of the World Series.

-Also on this date in 1922, the Pirates picked up 33 year righty pitcher, Jim Bagby off waivers from the Cleveland Indians.
+Also on this date in 1922, the Pirates picked up 33-year-old righty pitcher, Jim Bagby off waivers from the Cleveland Indians.
 Bagby was just two years removed from a 31 win season in 1920 when he helped lead the Indians to their first World Series title.
 He was worked hard that season, setting career highs and leading the league in innings pitched and complete games.
 He had a career 106-70 2.59 record going into 1921 but his last two years combined in Cleveland, he had an ERA over 5.00 and his inning totals dropped significantly.
 Bagby was with the Pirates the entire 1923 season, seeing limited innings and just six starts all year.
 He pitched just 68.2 innings and had an ERA of 5.24, He played another seven seasons in the minors retiring in 1930 with 151 minor league wins and 127 in the majors.

 In a strange career twist over the era’s of baseball, Jim had a son named Jim who pitched in the big leagues.
 He too had some good seasons pitching for the Indians, one in which he led the AL in innings pitched.
 He also had two poor seasons with the Indians following that year with a big drop in innings.
 Jim Jr also finished his career with the Pirates(1947) and he started just six games,just like his pops,a career low total for both of them.

 Finally, on this date in 1887 the Pittsburgh Alleghenys purchased second baseman Fred “Sure Shot” Dunlap from the Detroit Wolverines.
 He was a good hitter with a strong glove, leading the league four times in assists by a 2B and fielding % by a 2B.
 He was also the start of a total of five star players from that Wolverines team that the Alleghenys would purchase over a 16 month period.
 Dunlap hit .262 hit first year in Pittsburgh and played just 82 games although his defense remained strong.
 In 1889 the batting average dropped to .235 but he was able to add strong defense to the team for 121 games that year and he did drive in 65 runs, 2nd on the team.
 He also briefly managed the team but they did not play well in his 17 games.
-Fred was one of the few players to stay with the Alleghenys when most of the league jumped to the Player’s League in 1890 but he lasted just 17 games and hit .172 before being released.
-He played just 8 more major league games over two seasons before retiring.
+Fred was one of the few players to stay with the Alleghenys when most of the league jumped to the Player’s League in 1890, but he lasted just 17 games and hit .172 before being released.
+He played just eight more major league games over two seasons before retiring.